First-Year Seminar

 FYS 149 The Big Bang and Beyond (4 Credits)

-What is all the stuff in the night sky, and where did all this stuff around us come from?
+What is all the stuff in the night sky, and where did all this stuff come from?
 How old is the universe?
 Is it going to be here forever?
-How do we know all of this?
-These are some of the questions we will explore in “The Big Bang and Beyond,” an introduction to what is known about the universe and how it is known.
+How do astronomers know all of this?
+These are some of the questions this course explores in “The Big Bang and Beyond,” an introduction to what is known about the universe and how it is known.
 The course requires no math or physics background.
-Along the way, you'll practice reading and writing about scientific ideas.
-Enrollment limited to 16 first-years.
+Students practice reading and writing about scientific ideas.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI {N}

 Fall, Variable